nevinjoseph01/Project-MathChallenger/README.md

   ```bash
   git clone https://github.com/nevinjoseph01/Nevin_Assignment2.git
   ```
 - 2.)
-Once this repository is cloned or downloaded, create the virtual environment in the root directory i.e. 'Nevin_Assignment2-main':
+Once this repository is cloned or downloaded, create the virtual environment in the root directory of 'mathchallenger' i.e. 'Nevin_Assignment2-main':
   (note: if a venv appears to be active already after cloning the repo, use the command 'deactivate')
   ```bash
   python -m venv venv